 In the case of vortex split SSWs (Figure 8 j-r), the high-top models perform much better relative to the low-top models, though still worse relative to displacement events.
 Vortex split events are known to be inherently less predictable than displacement events (e.g., Taguchi, 2018; Domeisen et al., 2020a), but the low-top models only show enhanced aspect ratios within a lead time of roughly 10 days.
-Of these, the BoM system shows large aspect ratios only in the initializations that are close to the time period that is analyzed hereunder consideration, these results do show the signatures of the systematic biases among the modeling systems shown previously, particularly those for the wave-1 and wave-2 heat fluxes (Figure 5).
+Of these, the BoM system shows large aspect ratios only in the initializations that are close to the onset dates.
+While the sample sizes here are quite small with only 6 displacement and 3 split events in the common time period under consideration, these results do show the signatures of the systematic biases among the modeling systems shown previously, particularly those for the wave-1 and wave-2 heat fluxes (Figure 5).